falent/Alexa_universal_skill_template/README.md

   Replace the path with the absolute path to your cloned git repository, e.g. _//c/Users/john/Desktop/Alexa_universal_skill_template_ (:warning: Leading double slashes!!!).

   `$ docker run -v <ABSOLUTE_PATH_TO_CLONED_GIT_REPO>:/skill -it --network myNetwork --name alexa falent/alexa_http_server`

+(it can happens that you wish to add more modules to your skill.
+In that case you need to rebuild your docker image.
+The docker file is available in this directory.
+I will show you how to do that)

 Open a third terminal tab and run the _ngrok_ Docker container: